 Rouhani said this week that Iran Air 655 “proved that committing crimes is easy for Americans.”
 Foreign Minister Mohammad Javad Zarif tweeted that the downing of the plane is a reminder that “US aggression against Iran did not begin with @realdonaldtrump.”

 The tragedy occurred on July 3, 1988, in the seventh year of the Iran-Iraq War, which began with Saddam Hussein’s invasion of Iran in September 1980.
 In 1987, the United States began escorting re-flagged Kuwaiti oil tankers in response to Iranian attacks on ships in the Gulf.
 The United States and Iran were thereafter in an escalation spiral.
-Iran considered the US intervention as taking Saddam’s side in the bloody and costly war, which led to an estimated one million Iranian casualties.
+Iran considered the US intervention as taking Saddam’s side in the bloody and costly war, which led to an estimated 1 million Iranian casualties.

 The USS Vincennes, operating in the Persian Gulf, misidentified flight 655 as an Iranian F-14 fighter jet.
 The incident came as Iran was facing a “cascade of defeats,” as Kenneth Pollack documents in his book “The Persian Puzzle.”
 The impact of US-led sanctions and disastrous battlefield decisions by Tehran’s revolutionaries led to flagging popular support for the war.
 Iranian leaders feared the United States was ready to step up its military intervention on Iraq’s behalf, and Iran wouldn’t stand a chance.
 The revolution itself seemed at stake.
 On July 20, less than three weeks later, Supreme Leader Ayatollah Ruhollah Khomeini announced that he would concede an end to the war.